alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-09-21-importance-of-face-veil.md

 category:
 - fatwas
 - women
-source: Majmu' Fatawa of Shaykh Ibn Baz 3
+source: Majmu' Fatawa of Shaykh Abdul-Aziz Ibn Baz 3
 note: false
 summary: At the beginning of Islam, hijab was not prescribed for women to display their faces and hands in front of men.
 Then Allah prescribed it and made it obligatory